 If you’re a skin care junkie like myself, you’ve probably heard of an ingredient called Bakuchiol getting a lot of press lately!
 There are lots of claims that this plant-derived compound is the new retinol.
 But is it?
 Let’s break it down.

-Also notable, bakuchiol actually exhibits antioxidant properties as well as the ability to inhibit melanin- both of which likely contribute to its ability to lighten pigmentation.
+Also notable, it actually exhibits antioxidant properties as well as the ability to inhibit melanin.
+Both of which likely contribute to its ability to lighten pigmentation.

-Again, the preliminary data does show comparable results in those using bakuchiol and retinol in terms of wrinkle depth and pigmentation.
-However, retinol is the weaker of the retinoids and there is no data comparing this new ingredient against adapalene or any of the prescription strength retinoids.
+Again, the preliminary data does show comparable results in those using bakuchiol and retinol.
+This is in terms of wrinkle depth and pigmentation.
+However, retinol is the weaker of the retinoids.
+There is no data comparing this new ingredient against adapalene or any of the prescription strength retinoids.

 So, while it may be an effective alternative for those unable to tolerate the weakest retinoids, I don’t think it is an effective alternative to the stronger retinoids.
 If you are able to tolerate your prescription retinoid like tretinoin or tazarotene definitely stick with that, I know I will!